iconify/website/docs/articles/svg-animation-issues/index.md

 This article is about the last method: animating icons using [SVG animations level 2 spec](https://svgwg.org/specs/animations/).

+## SMIL?

-No, it is not deprecated SMIL animations.
+No, it is not the old deprecated SMIL animations.

 It is a modern spec, though it is based on SMIL.
 Currenly it is supported by all modern browsers.

 ## Sample